elh4m/final_assignment/README.md

 # final_assignment by Elham Mohammadi 5073904 .research track1

-The assignment is done in a ROS architecture for controling a  robot moving in the Gazebo environment.
+The assignment is done in a ROS architecture for controling a  robot moving in the Gazebo (3D) environment.

-The program is able to acquire the requests of user input on the following states:
+The program is able to acquire the requests of user input:

 1.Robot moves randomly by choosing 1 out of 6 possible target positions: [(-4,-3);(-4,2);(-4,7);(5,-7);(5,-3);(5,1)].